 HMRC usually taxes premiums through a reduction in a covered employee’s personal allowance.
 This will be by the same figure as the price of the premiums paid on their behalf.
 After this deduction, employees can earn less before tax kicks in.

-To get the best deal for your business when setting up a private medical insurance scheme you should get quotes from all the top UK insurers as their pricing will vary depending on the demographics and location of your staff.
+To get the best deal for your business when setting up an employee health insurance scheme we will obtain quotes from all the top UK insurers.

 Given its popularity, business medical insurance is often one of the first benefits employers introduce into the workplace.

-Not everyone has the time to do the heavy lifting required to sort out a competitive employee benefits package for their staff.
+A small business will often lack the resources internally to do the heavy lifting required to sort out a competitive employee benefits package for their staff.

 We have all the specialist knowledge as well as whole-of-market access to ensure you get the best deal for your business.
 That way you can focus on what you’re best at: Delivering your own proposition.